ehelin/Adventures-with-TDD/README.md

-# Adventures with Test Driven Design (TDD)
+# Adventures with Test Driven Development (TDD)
-A C# .NET Framework application demonstrating TDD.
+A C# .NET Framework application demonstrating Test Driven Development (TDD).

 This project was created to demonstrate TDD using MSTest, XUnit and other technologies.